Eight questions to help decide if university is your next step

 Perhaps not the most obvious starting point, but if you go to university what would you like to do when you finish?
 Understanding your end goal can help you explore other options and work out if university is your best route.

 Knowing what you want is not essential.
-Some people chose university as their next step because they don’t have any career ideas but really enjoy a particular subject and want to see where it might take them.
+Some people chose university because they don’t have any career ideas but enjoy a particular subject and want to see where it might lead.
 Whichever route you choose, being clear about your motivation will help you get the most from your experience.

 2. What are the alternatives?